SteveHentschel/EarlyMVC/MVC4 ContosoU/ReadMe.txt

 Working thru the tutorial "Getting Started with EF5 using MVC4, Creating an Entity Framework Data Model" by Tom Dykstra on MS' asp.net site.

+Jan 20, Rev 1.3 - Did Section 5 today.
+Excellent study on lazy/eager/explicit loading of nav properties.
+I spent a lot of time trying to replace the generic 'Selected Instructor' & 'Course' with the specific names.
+Finally used ViewBag for Course and some view code for the Professor.
+Learned a little.  slh

 Jan 18, Rev 1.2 - Only Section 4 today, but learned a lot.
 Great info on updating/creating data models and how they inter-relate.
 Dykstra does a great job of explaining the relationships (ie: 1:1, 1:many) and their associated keys.  slh